Training Program

 Dr. Marijana Dragosavac – Reader in Chemical Engineering, Loughborough University 🌍United KingdomLecture 4: Sustainable fragrance microencapsulation and microcapsule performance characterisation 📍DAV.0.28

-Dr. Dan Baiocco – Research Fellow in Chemical Engineering, University of Birmingham 🌍United KingdomAfternoon
+Dr. Dan Baiocco – Research Fellow in Chemical Engineering, Loughborough University 🌍United KingdomAfternoon

 Demo 1: Electrospinning for nano-fibres production: fundamentals and applications📍Room No.S.2.059